ForNetCode/documentation/guide/quick-start.md

 ### Prerequisites
 ForNet is a client-server model program, you need to deploy server firstly, and ForNet now needs relay node to let devices connect each other.
 You need have a linux server to deploy the relay instance.
-We are in hard work to build SASS backend server and implement p2p connection feature.
+We are in hard work to build SaaS backend server and implement p2p connection feature.
 You would only need to install client then.

 If you like to build ForNet from the source code, please refer [Develop Guide](./develop) for more information.

 ### Client
-you can download client binary app at Github <a :href="`${$sourceUrl}/releases`">release page</a>, it now supports macOS and Linux.
+you can download client binary app at Github <a :href="`${$sourceUrl}/releases`">release page</a>, it now supports macOS、Linux and Windows 11.
-Windows is blocked for tun driver code signature.

 ### Server
 The manager server is written by Scala, you can deploy the jar or docker image.
 It uses Postgres to store data. and uses [rmqtt](https://github.com/rmqtt/rmqtt) to interact with client.